wp-plugins/easy-facebook-likebox/README.txt

 Mobile friendly easy to use facebook like box wigdet and shortcode

 == Description ==
 Easily embed facebook fan page in WordPress using widget or shortcode.
 You can use the shortcode generated after saving the widget.
 Its completely customizable with lots of optional settings.
-Its also responsive at the same time. jwebsol.com
+Its also responsive at the same time.
-Link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].

 Features:

 1. Responsive
 1. Generate shortcode using widget form

+Link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].

+Likebox in PopUp is coming soon....

 == Installation ==
 1. Upload "easy-facebook-likebox" to the "/wp-content/plugins/" directory.